anpigon/obsidian-book-search-plugin/README.md

 published_at: <%= book.publishDate.replace(/-/g,'') %>
 ```

-### How to add an API Key
+### How to add an API Key to bypass rate limits
-If the plugin fails to fetch book metadata, it might be that you have it the free API limitations, and need to add an API key.
+If the plugin fails to fetch book metadata, it might be that you have hit the free API rate limits, and need to add an API key.

-To do so:
+Here's how to create and use one:
-- Create a project on Google Cloud: https://console.cloud.google.com/projectcreate
+- Create a project on [Google Cloud](https://console.cloud.google.com/projectcreate)
-- Enable the Books API for your project: https://console.cloud.google.com/apis/library/books.googleapis.com
+- Enable the Books API for your project using the [Books API page](https://console.cloud.google.com/apis/library/books.googleapis.com)
-- Create an API key for your Google Cloud project: https://console.cloud.google.com/apis/credentials
+- Create an API key for your Google Cloud project using the [Google Cloud Credentials](https://console.cloud.google.com/apis/credentials) page
-- To limit the security risks of losing that key, you can edit the it, and click on "Restrict key" under "API restrictions", then select only the "Books API" API
+- To limit the security risks of losing that key, you can edit it, and click on "Restrict key" under "API restrictions", then select only the "Books API" API
 - Add the API key to the settings of the Book Search plugin, under "Set API Key"
 - Once added, click on "Save", then "API Check"

 <br>